stevebroshar/CsvReader/README.md

  a. *Within the header and each record, there may be one or more fields, separated by commas.*  As this is the heart of CSV it seems to me that it should appear earlier than 4.
-And, maybe clarify the wording as something like: Each record (incluing the header) consists of values separated by a comma.
+And, maybe clarify the wording as something like: Each record (including the header) consists of values separated by a comma.

  b. *Each line should contain the same number of fields throughout the file.*